E-goi/e-goi-wrappers/README.md

-Wrappers for the E-Goi API
+Wrappers for the E-Goi API (DEPRECATED)
 =================================================

 This projects contains the most common programming languages bindings for the [E-Goi Online API](http://www.e-goi.com/en/recursos/api/).